Evgen-Jekov/TaskTime/README.md

 ## 🎯 plans for the future

+1. create a mechanism for working with the user
-1. improve the project architecture
+2. improve the project architecture
-2. improve project optimization
+3. improve project optimization
-3. add data analytics if a decision is made to develop a mechanism for user interaction
+4. add data analytics if a decision is made to develop a mechanism for user interaction

 ## ✍️ Author